cjku97/project5/README.md

 ```

 ## Tasks
-[ TODO ] Complete the KMeans class with your implementation of the algorithm
+[ DONE ] Complete the KMeans class with your implementation of the algorithm
   * complete the `fit` method
   * complete the `predict` method
   * complete the `get_error` method